SanderTheDragon/sphinx-extensions/docs/index.rst

 .. hint::

-   This documentation is :extern:`REUSE` compliant.
+   This project is :extern:`REUSE` compliant.

 .. toctree::
    :hidden: